Preparing to Establish Needs (Child's Needs Assessment)

 Assessment when the young person has substantial difficulty

-If a young person does not lack capacity (or competence) but does have substantial difficulty being involved in any Care and Support process you must take all reasonable steps to maximise their involvement.
+If a young person does not lack capacity (or competence) but does have substantial difficulty being involved in any Care and Support process you must take all reasonable steps to ensure their involvement.

 You must: